YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

-# Creation of Azure Resource Groups through Serverless Automatiion
+# Creation of Azure Resource Groups through Serverless Automation

 ## Introduction
 A resource group in Azure is a container that holds Azure resources such as virtual machine instances, virtual networks, storage accounts, etc. It provides an accounting and security context for the life cycle of resources within its scope.
 Access to the resources within the boundaries of this scope is granted to security principals (which take the form of users or applications) in Azure Active Directory.
 The degree of access is determined by the policies attached to the roles assigned to these security principals.
 The costs incurred by any Azure resources can be managed as a unit.